fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-7.md

 This way, when TypeScript matches against `S`, it also ensures that `S` has to be a `string`.
 If `S` isn’t a `string`, it takes the false path, which in these cases is `never`.

-For more details, you can [read up on the change on GitHub](https://github.com/microsoft/TypeScript/pull/48112).
+For more details, you can [read up on the change on GitHub ↗](https://github.com/microsoft/TypeScript/pull/48112).

 ## Optional Variance Annotations for Type Parameters {#optional-variance-annotations-for-type-parameters}